AhmetZamanis/KaggleStoreSales/ReportPart1.md

   though the competition information also says salaries are paid biweekly, in the middle and at the end of each month.

 We can look at the same plots grouped by month.
+The confidence bands are suppressed as they make the plots hard to read.

 ![](ReportPart1_files/figure-commonmark/cell-29-output-1.png)

 This plot shows us the monthly and weekly seasonality pattern generally holds across all months, but December is a notable exception:

-- Sales in December are considerably higher roughly after the 13th, due to Christmas.
+- Sales in December are considerably higher roughly from the 13th, due to Christmas approaching.
 The Christmas peak seems to happen in the 23th, followed by a decline, and another sharp increase in the 30th.

 - The sales by day of week are also higher in December for every day, but the pattern of the weekly seasonality is the same.